AI Generation Credits Burned Through Too Fast

 Step 4: Match clip length to use case

 Before generating, write the final cut length next to the prompt.
 Generate 1-2x that length, not 4x.
 For a 6s short-form hero shot, generate 8s, not 20s.
-Most platforms let you extend later if you really need more.
+Most platforms let you Extend later if you really need more, which is cheaper than regenerating long.

-Step 5: Use the cheap tier for queued / overnight jobs
+Step 5: Use the credit-free / cheap mode for batch jobs

 Step 6: Set a soft budget alert

-Most platforms expose a usage threshold notification or a webhook.
-Set 50% and 80% alerts to your email.
-When the 50% alert hits before mid-month, that is your signal to pause and audit before regenerating.
+Check whether your platform exposes a usage threshold notification.
+Where one exists, set 50% and 80% alerts to your email; if the 50% alert hits before mid-month, pause and audit before regenerating.

-For platforms without native alerts, write a 10-line cron job that queries the usage API daily and emails when consumption exceeds the threshold.
-Almost all major image / video APIs (OpenAI, Runway, ElevenLabs, Anthropic) expose a usage endpoint.
+For platforms without native alerts, write a short cron job that queries the usage API daily and emails you when consumption exceeds a threshold.
+Most major image/video/audio APIs (OpenAI, Runway, ElevenLabs, Anthropic) expose a usage or billing endpoint you can poll.

 How to confirm the fix

-- Watch the spend curve flatten over the next 3-5 days at half the previous slope.
+• Watch the spend curve flatten over the next 3-5 days to roughly half the previous slope.

-- Confirm multi-variant toggles are off across all tools in account settings.
+• Confirm variation counts are set to 1 and add-ons are off across all tools in settings.

-- Verify monthly credit budget remains positive on day 25, not day 5.
+• Verify your monthly credit budget is still positive on day 25, not day 5.

 If it still fails

-- Move to API + your own queue when the platform UI defaults are unfixable; the API gives you exact per-job control.
+3. Move to API plus your own queue when the platform UI defaults are unfixable; the API gives exact per-job control.

-- Package the spend curve, the toggle settings, and the project end-to-end cost before asking platform support for a refund on accidental over-burn (some support teams will grant one).
+4. Package the spend curve, the toggle settings, and the project end-to-end cost before asking platform support for a refund on accidental over-burn.
+Some support teams will grant one for a clear, documented case.

 Prevention

-- Run prompt iteration on a different account or a free trial when possible — keep the paid account for committed finals.
+• Run prompt iteration on a credit-free mode or free trial when possible, and keep the paid credits for committed finals.

-- For team workflows, lock multi-variant toggles in shared account settings so a teammate cannot inadvertently turn them back on.
+• For team workflows, lock variation counts and add-ons in shared account settings so a teammate cannot quietly turn them back on.

 Tags: #Debug #Troubleshooting